 Tip No 10: Drink a lot of water daily.
 This will help your cough expel mucous more easily.

-Aside improving your lung function, you may want to know if lungs do heal or repair themselves after quit smoking.
+When you improve lung function after quit smoking, you may want to know if lungs do heal or repair themselves after quit smoking.
 I dare say they do.
 The human body is an amazing machine which quickly sets out to reverse any damage that may have been done to your lungs as a result of smoking.
 Find out how the lungs heal after stop smoking and if your lungs, as an ex-smoker, can ever be like that of a non-smoker.